Getting your Trinity Audio player ready...

 EHR Management – The benefits of EHR (Electronic Health Record) and its rising demand for streamlining workflow, managing, and utilizing enormous data for patient care cannot be debated.
 And now, with the IoT integration, the Internet-connected medical devices will play a critical role in helping maintain a comprehensive, up to date EHR – accomplishing tasks like patient care management, medical records and billing, and tracking prescriptions by analyzing real-time data.

 Medication Management – With RFID (Radio Frequency Identification) technology, tags, and barcodes are inserted in objects and devices, which makes data seamlessly integrated into the EHR.

 For example – A patient’s ID bracelet can be scanned to pull up information on the EHR for a guided workflow regarding drug administration.
 The barcode on the drug packet can also be scanned to check for patient allergy along with a confirmation on medication intake, with a note auto-created on the patient’s electronic health record including the drug, time, date, and ID of the nurse

 Telemedicine – IoT plays a critical role in Patient-Provider interaction in the field of Telehealth.
-Availability of video and remote diagnostic technologies has led to benefits like device interoperability, and convenience.
+The availability of video and remote diagnostic technologies has led to benefits like device interoperability, and convenience.

-Remote Patient Monitoring, (RPM) through intelligently connected devices, sensors and smartphone enable patients to conduct a routine test and send real-time data to their physicians.
-Providers are now able to increase patient engagement, provide faster results inpatient consultation, and conduct accurate diagnosis – reducing the need for on-site hospital visits – a situation beneficial especially for the rural and aging population.
+Remote Patient Monitoring, (RPM) through intelligently connected devices, sensors, and smartphones enables patients to conduct a routine test and send real-time data to their physicians.
+Providers are now able to increase patient engagement, provide faster results in inpatient consultation, and conduct accurate diagnosis – reducing the need for on-site hospital visits – a situation beneficial especially for the rural and aging population.

 IoT is certainly creating a revolution in the healthcare industry.
 In the coming years, healthcare professionals will rely heavily on IoT to provide real-time data for consultation, analysis, diagnosis, and treatment.